Table of Contents

-- Diabetes and heart: Diabetes puts a person at risk of developing stroke, peripheral arterial disease (PAD) and hypertension.
+- Diabetes and heart: Diabetes put a person at risk of developing stroke, peripheral arterial disease (PAD) and hypertension.

 - Diabetes and teeth: People are more likely to develop gum diseases and lose more teeth if they have uncontrolled diabetes.

-Depending on the organ affected by diabetic condition, affected persons may experience the following:
+Depending on the organ affected by the diabetic condition, affected persons may experience the following:

 - Eye disorder due to diabetes can create problems in vision, vision loss or pain.

 - Intensive damage to kidneys or their failure will cause swelling in legs and feet.